kajin-leo/Health-Visualisation-and-Prediction-Dashboard/readme.md

 >For localhost deployment, please make sure the ports of `WEB_FRONTEND_BASE` and `SERVER_BASE` are their containers' publish ports.

 # How to import data
-Before batch importing the sample data, please make sure your data follow the pattern of DATA.
+Before batch importing the sample data, please make sure your data follow the pattern.

 To import, you can visit your frontend and sign in using Admin Account.
 You can find your auto-generated Admin Account on the server consoles, and its password will be rotated every 30 minutes.
 You can also retrieve the account by `GET {YOUR_SERVER}/localbackend/admin`.